MouhcineZouhri/group-social-media/README.md

 - users can create multiple group .

-- user only have one role in a group .
+- user has one role in a group .

 - role can contains authorities .